Saturday, April 23, 2016

 did surprise me was most all the spawning beds were void of fish.
 At my first

-stop I counted close to 40 beds, after I landed 3 nice bluegills.
+stop, I counted close to 40 beds, after I landed 3 nice bluegills.
 Walker County Lake

 The sweet spot on this bank was located near the fallen log lying in the water.
 The bluegills had clean out close to 40 spawning beds to the right and left of the log.

-Another group of gills were located at the end of this moss pad in deeper water; again lots of spawning beds but only a few bluegills left to fish for.
+Another group of gills was located at the end of this moss pad in deeper water; again lots of spawning beds but only a few bluegills left to fish for.
 The live bait guys did a great job plucking each and every bluegill out of their beds.

-The Bar Nunn popper got the attention of this bull after my little Orvis popper bite the dust.
+The Bar Nunn popper got the attention of this bull after my little Orvis popper bites the dust.
 I was able to land a number of bluegill from the moss pad area that someone actually left for me.
 As I moved from spawning beds to spawning beds I felt like I was cleaning up what was left of this spawn.

 This guy was having a time landing catfish using chicken livers as bait.
-In fact he was hauling one in when I snapped this picture.
+In fact, he was hauling one in when I snapped this picture.
 He had 7 or 8 rigs all hanging over the edge of the boat.

-I left all my water at the house so I had to make a trip to the bait shop and purchase a couple of bottles.
+I left all my drinking water at the house so I had to make a trip to the bait shop and purchase a couple of bottles.
 As I was leaving the shop I noticed this lady painting a beautiful scene of the point area in the distance.
 She told me she had finished a number of paintings of the lake this past year.

-These are the best of the best for a very successful morning; these 10 will put a dent in my quest.
+These are the best of the best for a very successful morning; these 10 will put a dent in my bluegill quest.
 I added 8 more that kept me filleting bluegill for a couple of hours after I got home.
 I will go after the big bulls on

 make it???
 Smith Lake